Morning Chants

 The Gayatri Mantra is a Vedic prayer to illuminate the intellect, and is addressed to the Sun or "Savita", which means “that from which all is born”.
 This mantra holds the essence of the Vedas or knowledge and fosters and sharpens the knowledge-yielding faculty.
 It is a sacred mantra through which we realise the unity and multiplicity that is present in life and creation.
 "Atma" or the “divine being” is one, though the forms which it takes are many.
 Gayatri is the Trinity of three deities — Gayatri, Savitri, and Saraswati.
 Of these, the first is the master of sense, the second is the teacher of truth, and the third is the master of speech.
 These three are present in each one of us.

-The chanting of this mantra in the early morning hours evokes in us our intuitive powers and our intellectual capacities at the beginning of the day.
+When you chant the Gayatri mantra in the early morning hours, it evokes your intuitive powers and your intellectual capacities at the beginning of the day.
 This mantra creates vibrations that fill the environment with light and peace.

 "Karagre Vasate Lakshmi